Cool Cat Stuff Round Up

 Made of flexible TPE, it has three play modes to help keep your cat’s interest: one mode has hidden treats to develop paw dexterity, one that allows them to chase a ball, and one that features a hanging toy in the center for them to hunt.

-The Happy & Polly website has lots of good looking cool things for cats, so if design is at the front of your mind, you’re sure to find something there that catches your eye.
+The Happy & Polly website has lots of good looking cool cat stuff, so if design is at the front of your mind, you’re sure to find something there that catches your eye.

 Best for Lil’ Scratchers: The Ripple Rug